yangxuan74/Docs/source/faq.rst

 'platformio' is not recognized as an internal or external command
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-If you use :ref:`pioide`, please check in PlatformIO IDE Settings that "Use built-in PlatformIO Core" is enabled.

 If you modify system environment variable ``PATH`` in your Bash/Fish/ZSH profile, please do not override global ``PATH``.
 This line ``export PATH="/my/custom/path"`` is incorrect.
 Use ``export PATH="/my/custom/path":$PATH``